jesogon/balearic-mhws-study/README.md

 ## How should this code be runned?

-See the `README.md` inside the Codigos folder for more details.
+See the `README.md` inside the Code folder for more details.

 ## External data

 For most of the code here, external data are expected.
 Due to the large size of those files, they are not included in the GitHub repository.

-See the `README.md` inside the Datos folder for more details.
+See the `README.md` inside the Data folder for more details.

 ## License